 The Colosseum

-The Colosseum is one of the world’s most well-known landmarks.
+The Colosseum is one of the world’s most well-known landmarks, receiving roughly 4 million visitors every year.
+And if you’re wondering what the number one must-see in Rome is, it’s surely The Colosseum.
 It is also one of the Ancient World’s Seven Wonders.
 The Colosseum merits a visit from every tourist.
-It is an ancient Roman amphitheater situated in the middle of Rome’s historic district.
+It is an ancient Roman amphitheater in the middle of Rome’s historic district.

 The Colosseum was built between 70 A.D. and 72 A.D.
-It was built to impress the people of Rome and was also used to celebrate the triumph of Emperor Vespasian over his enemies.
+They built it to impress the people of Rome and to celebrate Emperor Vespasian’s triumph over his enemies.
 It can accommodate up to 50,000 spectators and was the largest amphitheater of its time.
 Bearing the test of time, it’s one of the most remarkable buildings in Rome.

-Because of its central location, the Colosseum can be reached on foot from almost anywhere in Rome.
+Due to its central location, you can reach the Colosseum on foot from almost anywhere in Rome.
 The Coliseum is also conveniently located near a metro stop.
 You may access the nearby subway at the Colosseo stop, which is conveniently located directly in front.

-Today the Colosseum is a UNESCO World Heritage Site and is visited by 8 thousand people daily.
+Today, the Colosseum, visited by eight thousand people daily, is a UNESCO World Heritage Site.
 For this reason, if you want to visit the Colosseum, you must buy your tickets in advance and, even better, buy the skip-the-line tickets.
 If you don’t buy the tickets in advance, you might end up waiting in line for a long time.
+You may also look for the best Colosseum tours there, especially if it’s your first time visiting Rome.

 The Roman Forum

-In the old city of Rome, there is a sizable rectangular plaza known as the Roman Forum.
+The old city of Rome has a sizable rectangular plaza known as the Roman Forum.
 It served as ancient Rome’s political, ecclesiastical, and commercial center.
 The initial Forum was constructed in the eighth century B.C., but other buildings eventually took its place.

-The Roman Forum was a neighborhood of impressive temples, governmental structures, and lively markets situated in the center of Rome, just a short distance from the Colosseum.
-Public speeches, legislative sessions, and religious rites took place at the Forum.
+The Roman Forum was a neighborhood of impressive temples, governmental structures, and lively markets in the center of Rome, just a short distance from the Colosseum.
+It was the site of public speeches, legislative sessions, and religious rites.

-The ruins of the city of Rome offer insight into how ancient Romans lived.
-You can visit the Roman Forum, which was the center of political and commercial life in ancient Rome and is now a ruin; or the Palatine Hill, where the Imperial Palace once stood.
+The ruins of Rome offer insight into how ancient Romans lived.
+You can visit the Roman Forum, which was the center of political and commercial life in ancient Rome and is now a ruin, or the Palatine Hill, where the Imperial Palace once stood.

-Tourists can visit the Temple of Saturn, the Temple of Julius Caesar, the Roman Senate and the Arch of Septimius Severus in the Roman Forum.
-All four monuments are steeped in history, and they provide tourists with a window into Roman culture.
+Tourists can visit the Temple of Saturn, the Temple of Julius Caesar, the Roman Senate, and the Arch of Septimius Severus in the Roman Forum.
+All four monuments are steeped in history and provide a window into Roman culture.

-To avoid long lines at the Forum and Colosseum, buy your tickets in advance.
+Buy your tickets in advance to avoid long lines at the Forum and Colosseum.
 If you’re planning on visiting both attractions, you can purchase a combo ticket that is good for both.

 The Pantheon

-The Pantheon is one of the most important buildings in Rome, and it has been there since it was built around 125 to 128 AD.
-Today, it is the best-preserved roman building in the world.
+The Pantheon, one of the most important buildings in Rome, has been standing since its reconstruction around 125 to 118 AD.
+Today, it is the best-preserved Roman building in the world.

 The Pantheon is famous for its beautiful dome.
-It was the biggest dome in the world until they built the dome in the duomo of Florence in 1461 and until today it is the largest unreinforced concrete dome in the world.
+It was the biggest dome in the world until the dome in the Duomo of Florence was built in 1461.
+Today, it is the largest unreinforced concrete dome in the world.
 The crown is made of concrete tiles with a diameter of 43 meters.

-Originally the Pantheon was built as a temple for all the Roman Gods.
-In the fourth century, The Pantheon was converted into a Christian church, and for this reason, it lasted intact until today.
-Nowadays it is still used as a church.
-Inside the Pantheon, you can find the tombs of 2 Italian Kings and the tomb of the famous painter Raphael.
+The Pantheon was originally built as a temple for all the Roman Gods.
+In the fourth century, it was converted into a Christian church and has remained intact until today.
+Nowadays, it is still used as a church.
+Inside the Pantheon, you can find the tombs of two Italian Kings and the tomb of the famous painter Raphael.

 The Trevi Fountain